CyrilleMesue/cyrillemesue.github.io/_pages/courses.md

 * Bioreactor Design
 * Stoichiometry

-Apart from taking courses from the university, I fell the need to expand my knowledge and took advantage of the internet's large pool of online resources for online.
-Below are some of the major MOOCs I have taken since the outbreak of Covid-19 and the ones I find to be very valuable.
-To visit the course platform, just click on the course.
+Apart from taking courses from the university, I felt the need to expand my knowledge and took advantage of the internet's large pool of online resources for learning.
+Below are some MOOCs I have taken since the outbreak of Covid-19 and the ones I find to be very valuable.

+You can visit the Course website by clicking on the Course.

 ## MOOC Courses
 ### Biology Courses